Denglin Cheng

 I am a Master’s student in Robotics (MSE) at Johns Hopkins University, advised by Prof. Jin-Seob Kim.
 Before that, I completed my bachelor’s degree in Mechanical Engineering at Zhejiang University.

-During the Spring and Summer of 2025, I was fortunate to work as a research assistant at the WELL Lab at the University of Wisconsin–Madison, with Prof. Xiaobin Xiong and Jiarong Kang on legged-robot state estimation and calibration.
+During Summer of 2025, I was fortunate to work as a research assistant at the WELL Lab at the University of Wisconsin–Madison, with Prof. Xiaobin Xiong and Jiarong Kang on legged-robot state estimation and calibration.

 Research Interests